bombinisecurity/bombini/docs/src/design.md

 ### Transmuter

-Transmuter provides a common interface to convert (transmute) low kernel events into serializable (json, for example) data structures.
+Transmuter provides a common interface to convert (transmute) low kernel events into serializable data structures (e.g. json).
 Transmuters can enrich kernel events with some user mode data and implement different types of caching.
 Transmuters are stored in TransmuterRegistry.
-One Detector can have many types of Transmuters, but usualy it has only one.
+One Detector can have many types of Transmuters, but usually it has only one.

 ### Transmitter